nathaneastwood/fablore/src/main-story/16-rosetta/secret-of-the-aetherscribes.md

 "I cannot fathom any more intense excitation than the pursuit of knowledge."

 Aurora thought of all the other vaults hiding among the islands, waiting to be explored by some enterprising wayfarer.
 If only someone knew where those vaults were and, even better, how to open them.
 Oscilio was her ticket to the wonders of the Third Age.
-She could pick his brain—or whatever he had—and learn Enion's tastiest secrets.
+She could pick his brain - or whatever he had - and learn Enion's tastiest secrets.

 "I could be up for some learning.
 But I've got a certain subject in mind."